Ante Sundaraniki

 Ante Sundaraniki! is a 2022 Indian Telugu-language romantic comedy film written and directed by Vivek Athreya.
 Produced by Mythri Movie Makers, it stars Nani and Nazriya Nazim (in her Telugu debut).
 The film tells the story of Sundar and Leela, an interfaith couple who try to convince their parents about their marriage through a string of lies only to find themselves in more complicated situations.

 Ante Sundaraniki! was announced in November 2020 with principal photography taking place between April 2021 and January 2022.
 The film was predominantly shot in Hyderabad and the United States.
 Ante Sundaraniki! was released in theatres on 10 June 2022 and opened to positive reviews from critics.

 It grossed over 1 million overseas, making it Nani's seventh film to do so.
 The film grossed over ₹45 crore worldwide.
-Despite receiving positive reviews from critics, praising its narrative, performances, and technical aspects, the film failed to perform well at the box office.
+Despite receiving positive reviews from critics, praising its narrative, performances, and technical aspects, the film failed to perform well at the box office, although it later managed to get a cult following.

 Plot

-Sundar comes from an orthodox Brahmin family.
-During his childhood, Sundar is duped by a fraudster who promises him a role in an upcoming film starring Chiranjeevi that would be filmed in the US.
-Therefore, his family develops deep skepticism towards such ventures.
-Sundar grows up to be an employee at an ad agency.
-He tries to persuade his colleague Soumya to give up the opportunity to go to the US so that he can take her place and fulfill his dream.
-But on Soumya's insistence, he tells her the actual reason.
-Sundar is in love with his childhood sweetheart Leela, a Malayali Christian who is now a professional photographer.
-She gets close to Sundar when her ex-boyfriend Vamsi cheats on her.
-Sundar and Leela decide to marry but since they belong to different religions, Sundar sketches a plan to convince their parents.
-As a part of it, they lie to their families about the reason they are leaving for the US.
-Soumya is convinced and lets Sundar take her place by lying to their manager.

-A month after arriving in the US, Sundar lies to his parents that he has Azoospermia but Leela is ready to marry him despite this while Leela lies to her parents that she is pregnant with Sundar's child.
-They return to India immediately on their parents' demand but Sundar and Leela's bags are exchanged.
-Sundar's father gathers their relatives to tell them about Sundar's impotency but they come across Leela's bag which raises suspicion.
-Leela's parents also recognize that her boyfriend is Hindu by looking at a Hanuman sticker on Sundar's bag.
-They force her to take a pregnancy test which Leela fudges to be positive using a bottle of Mountain Dew.